 [Countries like Australia have shown it’s possible to decouple water consumption from economic growth, where] water consumption declined by 40% between 2001 and 2009 while the economy grew by more than 30%.

 – What other reports generally say about solutions

 sciencealert.com indicates that improving agricultural efficiency, decreasing water use, and recycling and reusing wastewater, are three of the keys to addressing water scarcity in the future

 Key Indicators Cities Might Consider To Manage Water Supplies Sustainably

 Some of the key indicators a city might pay attention to in order to develop and maintain a sustainable water management strategy are:

-– Assess the ability to increase fresh water resource capacity or volume beyond what they already are (with desalination, water recycling, or other water sources)
+– Consider the ability to increase fresh water resource capacity or volume beyond what they already are (with desalination, water recycling, or other water sources)